zxc916684603/ecs/intl.en-US/User Guide/Cloud disks/Detach a cloud disk.md

 ## Detach cloud disks on the Instance Disk page {#InstanceCloud .section}

-On the Instance Disk page, you can delete one or more cloud disks that are attached to the instance.
+On the Instance Disks page, you can delete one or more cloud disks that are attached to the instance.

 **Prerequisites**